Raster Analysis in GIS – Tools and Techniques

 For example, a hydrologist may use this type of analysis to calculate the slope and runoff in an area.
 Alternatively, an ecologist may use it to develop a habitat suitability model.
 A geologist may use raster data and analysis to create a soil map that shows the types of soil found in an area and how they are distributed.

 There are thousands of GIS applications for spatial analysis.
-Raster analysis can also be useful for environmental and geospatial research projects that involve mapping and visualizing data.
+Raster analysis is helpful for projects that involve mapping and visualizing data in the environment and geospatial research.
 For example, if you are studying the changing temperatures in a specific area over time, you can use raster processing to create a map that shows this data.

 Conclusion